 HER: When something exciting happens to me, my first instinct is to tell someone about it.
 But what if that amazing thing was that you had eight people in your basement last weekend all tangled up in your first orgy?
 Who can you tell?
 That’s something that comes up frequently when we talk to other swingers, and very often, their answer is … no one!

-HIM: At a recent party, I made an embarrassing mistake with a woman we had met before but never played with.
+HIM: At a recent party, I made an embarrassing mistake with a woman named Tammy we had met before but I had never played with.
 During one of those getting-to-know-you conversations only swingers can have, she had mentioned that she had a very sensitive clit.
 Like, very, very sensitive, as in “if you breathe on it gently, I might come.”
 Yet here I was, just two months later, giving her oral sex the way you like it, with all the tongue pressure I could bring to bear!
 Suddenly I remembered and looked up at her face, smiling bravely through the agony.
 I immediately apologized, but there was no way to turn the situation around.
 She was probably too numb by that point to get any pleasure out of a change in approach.
 Continue reading